Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Conclusion

-Our model inherits all the difficulties of training EBMs; for example, it relies on the assumption of convergence of Langevin dynamics, which occurs only with infinite steps.
-Sampling remains slower than normal EBMs due to the complexity of constrained Langevin dynamics steps.
-Constrained EBMs might thus be better scaled by training methods that do not require sampling, such as learning the Stein discrepancy \cite{grathwohl2020learning} or score-matching \citep{hyvarinen2005estimation,song2021train,de2022riemannian}.
+Our model also inherits all the limitations of training EBMs; for example, it relies on the assumption that Langevin dynamics converges, which occurs only with infinite steps.
+Sampling remains slower than normal EBMs due to the complexity of constrained Langevin dynamics.
+Constrained EBMs might thus benefit from training methods that do not involve sampling, such as the Stein discrepancy \citep{grathwohl2020learning} or score-matching \citep{hyvarinen2005estimation,song2021train,de2022riemannian}.
 This might help the model scale to larger datasets like CIFAR-10 \citep{krizhevsky2009learning}, which we were able to train an implicit manifold on, but on which we found tuning of the CEBM intractable.

-Generative models can be used maliciously \cite{brundage2021malicious, urbina2022dual} and can inherit biases from their data \cite{steed2021image}.
-If constrained EBMs or any follow-up work are scaled to high-dimensional data such as images, they can lead to harmful practices, such as the deceptive application of deepfakes \cite{mirsky2021creation}.
-However, learning the data manifold correctly may enable fairer and more explainable outcomes, for example by decreasing gender bias \cite{humayun2021magnet}.